U6 and U7 Microsoccer Program

 Registration opens April 1st and runs through August.

 Microsoccer is for our youngest players.
 This is available for kids that were born in 2014 (U7) & 2015 (U6).
-These kids typically fall into Pre-K - 1st grade and are grouped by birth year.
+These kids typically fall into Pre-K thought first grade and are grouped by birth year.
+The MIFC Age Chart is a guide to soccer opportunities at each birth age.

 Season and Time Commitment